-The members of the compensation committee during fiscal 2004 were Messrs.
-Chapple, Peeler and Peters, and in fiscal 2005 are Messrs.
+The members of the compensation committee during fiscal 2005 were Messrs.
+Peeler, Peters and Doody.
+The members of the stock plan subcommittee are Messrs.
 Peeler and Peters.
-The members of the stock plan subcommittee during fiscal 2004 were Mr. Peeler and, prior to his resignation from the board of directors in July 2003, Wilbur L. Ross, Jr. The members of the stock plan subcommittee for fiscal 2005 are Messrs.
-Peeler and Peters.
-The compensation committee held five meetings and the stock plan subcommittee held one meeting during fiscal 2004.
+The compensation committee held five meetings during fiscal 2005.

 Nominations and Governance Committee